gezalore/verilator/docs/guide/warnings.rst

    will cause the variable to be split internally, potentially resolving the conflict.
 If you run with `--report-unoptflat` Verilator will suggest possible candidates for :option:`/*verilator&32;split_var*/`.

-   The UNOPTFLAT warning may also be due to clock enables, identified from the reported path going through a clock gating instance.
-To fix these, use the clock_enable meta comment described above.

    The UNOPTFLAT warning may also occur where outputs from a block of logic are independent, but occur in the same always block.
 To fix this, use